harshana-uda/TodoApp/README.md

 ### Feature Plans

-My future plans for the ToDo List App include:
+My future plans for the TodoApp include:

 - **Task Priority**: Assign priorities to tasks.
 - **Task Categories**: Organize tasks by categories or projects.